Types of BPO: Finding the Right Outsourcing Model for Your Business

 Before choosing the right outsourcing model for your organization, let us look at the different types of BPO based on function.

 • Legal process outsourcing (LPO) comprises legal research, patent services, and document review.
 It also includes drafting briefs and pleadings.
 It involves outsourcing low-skill tasks such as legal coding and high-value qualitative activities.
-The global LPO market is valued at $14.81 billion at a 26% compound annual growth rate (CAGR).
+The global LPO market is valued at $11.75 billion in 2022 and could grow in the next decade at a 26% compound annual growth rate (CAGR).

 • Knowledge process outsourcing (KPO) is a subcategory of BPO that requires higher skills and expertise levels.
 For example, data entry is a BPO service.
 But when it involves tasks such as evaluation and analysis based on established business rules, the solution becomes part of KPO.